awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-faqs.md

 For security reasons, the Apache Airflow Web server on Amazon MWAA has limited network egress, and does not install plugins nor Python dependencies directly on the Apache Airflow *web server* for version 2\.0\.2 environments\.
 The plugin that's shown allows Amazon MWAA to authenticate your Apache Airflow users in AWS Identity and Access Management \(IAM\)\.

- To be able to install plugins and Python dependencies directly on the web server, we recommend creaing a new environemnt with Apache Airflow v2\.2 and above\.
+ To be able to install plugins and Python dependencies directly on the web server, we recommend creaing a new environment with Apache Airflow v2\.2 and above\.
 Amazon MWAA installs Python dependencies and and custom plugins directly on the web server for Apache Airflow v2\.2 and above\.

 ### Can I use AWS Database Migration Service \(DMS\) Operators?<a name="ops-dms"></a>